MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 These jumpers are located underneath the MBC3 chip, and labeled "64K" and "256K".
 Solder them to configure the amount of RAM your cart uses.
 You must configure these pads for every game you make, unless you do not need RAM. <a href="https://catskull.net/gb-rom-database/">You can find a list of games here with their respective RAM sizes.</a>

-- If the game you're making uses 256Kb of SRAM, then solder the middle pads of the two jumper sets to the right pads.
+- If the game you're making uses 256 Kbit of RAM, then solder the middle pads of the two jumper sets to the right pads.
-- If the game you're making uses 64Kb of SRAM, then solder the middle pads of the two jumper sets to the left pads.
+- If the game you're making uses 64 Kbit of RAM, then solder the middle pads of the two jumper sets to the left pads.
 - SJ5 and SJ6 must be soldered in the same direction.
 - The footprint of these selection pads should allow for a DPDT switch, part number CAS-220A1, to be placed on these pads instead of having to bridge the pads with solder.

-Note that you can make games that only require 64Kb of RAM and still use a 256Kb SRAM chip.
-You still need to configure the jumpers to the 64Kb setting, though.
+Note that you can make games that only require 64 Kbit of RAM and still use a 256 Kbit SRAM chip.
+You still need to configure the jumpers to the 64 Kbit setting, though.

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC3-Cartridge/assets/97127539/fe85ff2c-26b0-4e2a-8a7f-ffec7c7e6388)